 - Tall jar or cup

 - Any container with sufficient height to hold the quark mixture, allowing space for water collection and proper thickening.
-Transparent ones work best, but it’s also okay if they are not transparent!
+Transparent ones work best.

 - Cheese cloth or any thin cloth (linen or cotton works best)